pierceshih15/meet-friends/README.md

 # Meet Friends
-A simple web application for meet firends
+A simple web application for make friends

 ## Features
 - listing user from randomuser api